Best time to visit Malaysia

 On the other hand, the west coast of peninsular Malaysia (including the islands of Penang and Langkawi) and the state of Sabah in Borneo see the most rainfall in September and October.
 As for Malaysia’s east coast, the heaviest rains fall between November and March.

 This should be taken into account when deciding when is the best time to travel to Malaysia, since monsoon rains can disrupt your travel plans.
 Boat and ferry trips to and from the islands can be delayed for hours or cancelled altogether due to strong winds and stormy seas.
 Seawater is murky at this time of the year, ruling out watersports like diving and snorkelling.
-All in all, the monsoon season may not be the best time to travel to Malaysia if you’re here on a beach or island holiday.
+All in all, the monsoon season may not be the best time to travel to Malaysia if you’re here on a beach or island vacation.

 Moreover, low and dense clouds can affect visibility in mountain areas (for example in the Cameron Highlands, one of the country’s top tourist destinations).
 Flooding can happen in low-lying areas near the coast and affect road trips.
 If you choose to visit during the monsoon, it’s best to stick to cities with good infrastructure.